anurag9621/carzone-django/README.md

 ## Contributors:
 1. Anurag Pandey
 2. Sarthak Sharma Naik
-3. Abhinav Tomer
-4. Aman Kumar Jha
-5. Stallone Fernandes
+3. Stallone Fernandes

 > Feel Free To Reach Out To Us On Our Socials